 Average Drone & Aerial Photography Cost

-According to Thumbtack, a typical 60 to 90-minute real estate drone photography shoot is going to cost around $150 – $250.
+According to Thumbtack, a typical 60 to 90-minute real estate drone photography session is going to cost around $150 – $250.
 The price includes photo editing as well.
-If the photoshoot lasts longer, there is an extra charge of $50 – $70 per hour.
+If the photoshoot lasts longer, there could be an extra charge of $50 – $70 per hour.

 Don’t forget that drone photography rates vary depending on various factors.
 There are two main factors to consider when hiring a drone photographer: